 You can create yours for a wedding with a wedding cake topper added or in pink for Valentine’s Day or just leave it plain and display on a cake stand.

 Above is one that I sold in my shop years ago, and today’s faux cake tutorial project is similar.

 As I was researching I found a super cute topper (tap on photo below to shop the look) that I think would look great for Valentine’s Day.
 I may do one of these myself!

 Affiliate links provided for your convenience, click HERE for full disclosure.

 Here is what I started with and I should tell you that I’ve collected miniature and small bits for crafting for a number of years.
 You can generally find similar items on Etsy, Amazon and craft stores and I have linked some above.
-I didn’t have a small enough cake form, so I took a block of 4″ styrofoam, traced a circle (from a pot lid) and cut with a serrated bread knife.
+For this faux cake tutorial I didn’t have a small enough cake form.
+I took a block of 4″ styrofoam, traced a circle (from a pot lid) and cut with a serrated bread knife.
 I would recommend buying the cake form…it’s a lot easier ;-))